Grants & Cultural Investments

 Site: Northeast Park Hill neighborhood

-Description: The 303 ArtWay is a future four-mile pedestrian and bike loop connecting the 40th and Colorado Station to Holly Square in the Northeast Park Hill neighborhood.
-In order to increase connectivity and mobility throughout the community, the trail will highlight the visionaries, artists and community activists who have brought so much life to this diverse neighborhood.
-The 303 ArtWay team, consisting of The Trust for Public Land, Urban Land Conservancy and Radian Inc., will work with PlatteForum to host creative visioning workshops with neighborhood youth and recruit local artists and community members to create multiple public art installations along the 303 ArtWay.
-Culturally relevant, community-driven art celebrating neighborhood heritage will increase a sense of place and community pride.
+Description: The 303 ArtWay is four-mile pedestrian and bike loop connecting the 40th and Colorado Station to Holly Square in the Northeast Park Hill neighborhood.
+In order to increase connectivity and mobility throughout the community, the trail highlights the visionaries, artists and community activists who have brought so much life to this diverse neighborhood.
+The 303 ArtWay team, consisting of The Trust for Public Land, Urban Land Conservancy and Radian Inc., worked with PlatteForum to host creative visioning workshops with neighborhood youth and recruit local artists and community members to create multiple public art installations along the 303 ArtWay.
+This culturally relevant, community-driven basketball court mural celebrates neighborhood heritage and increases a sense of place and community pride.